About Deep Purple

 Deep Purple Tour Dates & Tickets

-To get information on upcoming Deep Purple tour dates and concert tickets, you can visit the official website.
+For more information on upcoming Deep Purple tour dates and tickets, please visit their official website.

 Deep Purple perform on stage under vibrant lighting, one singing into a microphone while the other plays an electric guitar.
 In the background, a keyboardist is partially visible.